 If you are a fan of nature and the wilderness and want to get into a multifaceted sport that has more places to practice it than you can ever ride, then mountain biking is guaranteed to make you happy!

-The Different Types of Mountain Bikes
+The Two Types of Mountain Bikes

 Mountain bikes can be divided into two general types: